 Our networks continue to provide a community of support and connection, a safe space to share concerns, learn from one another and generate ideas for future campaigns.
 These groups are open to all employees - see links on the right hand side of the page for the Yammer groups.

-Women at Amey was created in 2016 to promote gender inclusion at Amey through attracting, supporting, developing and retaining women in our business at all stages of their career.
+Women at Amey promoting gender inclusion at Amey through attracting, supporting, developing and retaining women in our business at all stages of their career.
 We are a virtual group of over 400 employees based on Yammer and open for all employees to join.